University of Arizona professor killed by former student identified - NewsBreak

 Southern Arizona girl kidnapped then let go a short while later by unidentified suspect

-A little girl in Pima County told deputies that she had been kidnapped by an unknown person but was let go a short time after on Oct.
-7. Investigators need help finding the suspect.
+PIMA COUNTY, Ariz. - A little girl in Pima County told deputies that she had been kidnapped by an unknown person but was let go a short time after on the afternoon of Oct.
+7. At around 2:30 p.m., deputies responded to reports of a 7-year-old on Nogales Highway in Tucson.
+A good Samaritan came to her help and called 911.

 12news.com